A Brief History | Why It Must Be Done

 Center is now a program of the Graduate

 based in Berkeley, California.
 Interested individuals may

 fully participate in the dialog by joining the Center and

-thereby receive the Center's scholarly journal and other benefits.
+receiving the Center's Theology and Science journal and other benefits.

 The Center for Theology and the Natural Sciences: A Brief History